 I adopted the flower as my alter-ego.
 I didn’t have an imaginary friend, I was my imaginary friend.
 When I had my red Lil Slugger baseball cap on and a book under my arm, everyone knew that I was Carney.
 I was to be treated as Carney.
 If someone called me Dave, I would point to the hat.

 My Mom would ask me if I (Carney) would like to stay for dinner.
 I would say that she’d have to call my (Carney’s) Mom and see if it was all right.
 Mom would pretend to call Carney’s house and ask his mother if he could stay for dinner.
 Everyone played along.
 I really thought I had everyone fooled.

 Thanks to Stephen for finding the picture and a link to the full cartoon.
 It was Augie Doggie.
 All these years, I thought that Carney stood for Carnation, but it stands for Carnivorous.

 Seeing the cartoon again made me remember why I was so struck by the character.
-Since I was the youngest, everyone else was in school, and it was just me and Mom at home.
+Since I was the youngest, everyone else was in school.
 Carney was a bad flower, but he became good and started going to school.
 It was a tale of redemption.